Legal status, compliance and prospectus

 The prospectus is subsequently pass-ported to several EU member states (including the UK and Ireland) with formal notification of the approval of the prospectus by the Dutch AFM given to the UK Financial Conduct Authority (FCA).

-The OISF prospectus should be read in conjunction with the Oikocredit Ecumenical Development Co-operative Society U.A.(Oikocredit International) prospectus which is referenced in the OISF prospectus.
+The OISF prospectus should be read in conjunction with the Oikocredit International Co-operative prospectus which is referenced in the OISF prospectus.

 Respecting FCA Guidelines

-Whilst the OISF is not required to be formally regulated by the FCA, Oikocredit believes in undertaking a high level of self-regulation under the guidance of our UK legal counsel, Wrigleys LLC, who are authorised and regulated by the FCA (Financial Conduct Authority) to advise on our capital-raising activities within the spirit of FCA guidelines relating to operations, Financial Promotions, AML/KYC and Data Protection.
+Whilst the OISF is not required to be formally regulated by the Financial Conduct Authority (FCA), Oikocredit believes in undertaking a high level of self-regulation under the guidance of our UK legal counsel, Wrigleys Solicitors LLP (Wrigleys).
+Wrigleys are regulated and authorised by the FCA to advise on our UK capital-raising activities within FCA regulation and approve our financial promotions.

-This UK website was produced by the Uk and Ireland administrative office of the Oikocredit International Share Foundation (OISF) and the financial promotion section (investment opportunity) has been approved in the UK by Wrigleys Solicitors LLP.
+This UK website was produced by the UK and Ireland administrative office of the Oikocredit International Share Foundation (OISF) and the financial promotion section (investment opportunity) has been approved in the UK by Wrigleys.